ThibaultLycee/Ceres/README.md

 [Ceres](https://en.wikipedia.org/wiki/Ceres_(mythology))

-In ancient Roman religion, Ceres (/ˈsɪəriːz/ SEER-eez, Latin: [ˈkɛreːs]) was a goddess of agriculture, grain crops, fertility and motherly relationships.[3]
+In ancient Roman religion, Ceres (/ˈsɪəriːz/ SEER-eez, Latin: [ˈkɛreːs]) was a goddess of agriculture, grain crops, fertility and motherly relationships.
 She was originally the central deity in Rome's so-called plebeian or Aventine Triad, then was paired with her daughter Proserpina in what Romans described as "the Greek rites of Ceres".
 Her seven-day April festival of Cerealia included the popular Ludi Ceriales (Ceres' games).
 She was also honoured in the May lustratio of the fields at the Ambarvalia festival, at harvest-time, and during Roman marriages and funeral rites.
 She is usually depicted as a mature woman.

 Ceres is a simple graphics library I'm writting fully in C.